AFRICA

 33) Forms available for completing a notification

-Applications for clearance must include the information set out in the New Zealand Commerce Commission's prescribed application form
+Applications for clearance and authorization must include the information set out in the New Zealand Commerce Commission's prescribed application forms.

 34) Languages that may be applied in notifications and communication